 What Is Folliculitis?

-Folliculitis is a term used to describe the inflammation of a hair follicle that is typically related to a bacterial infection.
+Folliculitis is a term used to describe the inflammation of a hair follicle that typically involves a bacterial infection.
 Hair follicles are tiny openings in the skin through which hair grows.
-One or more of the follicles gets irritated or infected, causing the area to become red and swollen.
-Folliculitis in dogs is often first presented as red bumps on the skin that may be filled with pus.
+In folliculitis, one or more follicles become irritated or infected, causing inflammation in the area.

 Diagnosing Folliculitis in Dogs

-It's best to first contact your veterinarian if you think that your dog has folliculitis or another skin condition.
-After getting information from you about your dog's signs and history, your vet will do a physical examination.
-Your vet may be able to diagnose folliculitis on the exam, but further testing is sometimes necessary to determine the cause.
+Contact your veterinarian if you think your dog has folliculitis or any skin irritation of unknown cause.
+After assessing information about your dog's signs and history, your vet will do a physical examination and may be able to diagnose folliculitis by visual inspection.
+However, further testing is often necessary to determine the exact cause.
 Potential testing includes the following:

-- Skin cytology to look at the cells under a microscope
+- Skin cytology to examine cells under a microscope

 - Skin scrape to check for parasites like mites